DOMAINE DE LA BARONNIE

 PIERRE AND FLORENCE PALLARDY have turned Domaine de la Baronnie, their aristocratic 18th century mansion (it was once owned by Louis XVI) on the island-jewel of Ile de Ré, into an oasis of well-being.
 She's an ex model and he's a successful osteopath who runs a practice on site.

-Sitting in a peaceful parkland setting set back from the capital St Martin de Ré's summertime bustle, La Baronnie is steeped in French baronial hauteur, imbued with new-age friendliness.
+Sitting in a peaceful parkland setting set back from the capital St Martin de Ré's buzz and bustle, La Baronnie is steeped in French baronial hauteur, imbued with new-age comforts.
 The hotel's next door smaller sister property, Domaine du Bien-Etre, is similarly historic.

-Big wrought iron gates wrap the Domaine in privacy, while the courtyard – bursting with honeysuckle, jasin and oleander in summer – is an inviting spot to sit and write postcards.
-High ceilinged, parquet floored rooms are decorated with refinement: you'll find lots of period antiques, Persian rugs and kelims, and rich fabrics.
+Big wrought iron gates wrap the Domaine in privacy, while the courtyard – bursting with honeysuckle, jasmin and oleander in summer – is an inviting spot to sit and write postcards.
+High ceilinged, parquet floored rooms are decorated with impeccable good taste: you'll find period antiques, Persian rugs and kelims, and rich fabrics.
 A wonderful sheltered garden adds to the sense of tranquillity, and such fetching surroundings work wonders on the psyche.

 Hit the Spot

-A quiet enclave in St Martin de Ré
+A quiet enclave in bustling St Martin de Ré.

 Bedtime

-La Tour des Amis is the most romantic, though we also loved tastefully traditional Madame de Sévigné.
+La Tour des Amis is the most romantic room, while Madame de Sévigné. is tastefully traditional.

 Be Savvy

-The vibe is beautiful baronial, not barefoot beachy
+The vibe is baronial belle, not barefoot beachy.

 Be Smitten